gbagan/advent-of-code/README.md

-# Advent of Code 2021 in Haskell
+# Advent of Code 2021 and 2022 in Haskell

 cabal run